 Article · Agent Gateway

-A registry knows what agents exist and who can call each one.
-An agent gateway enforces that policy at runtime.
-Why both must be co-designed in 2026.
+Compare an agent registry with an agent gateway: the registry knows what exists and who may call it, the gateway enforces that at runtime.
+Why both must be co-designed.

 Reviewed by Ryo Hang